 Somehow, we forget to pack our portable cell phone charger every single time.
 Honestly, if your phone isn't dying at Walt Disney World, you aren't tapping and grabbing enough.
 Grabbing Fastpass+ reservations destroys phone batteries.
 You'll need to be charging.

 Another item we always regret leaving at home.
 The waterproof cell phone pouch is good for making sure you phone stays dry on wet rides, but it's also great for keeping your phone near you and grabbing some pictures while you swim in your hotel pool.
 Always test your pouch at home (with something other than your phone), but you can trust these to work.
 We've swum miles (literally) with our phones in these pouches.
+These are especially good if you’re visiting the water parks—Typhoon Lagoon and Blizzard Beach.

 Also consider: Waterproof cell phone case.
 This is a more durable option, but the lightning cable port makes us a bit nervous (the reviews are overwhelmingly positive, though).
 Also worth considering, but more for beaches and adventuring than pools, is a dry bag.